|

 these standards, issues,

-and areas, exclusively.
+and areas, as determined

 s. to establish and maintain